WhatTheDickens/fluid-text-intro/README.md

 [*Walden: A Fluid-Text Edition*](http://digitalthoreau.org/fluid-text-toc/) further revises Clapper's dissertation by encoding the information in [TEI](http://tei-c.org).

 The editorial introduction to [*Walden: A Fluid-Text Edition*](http://digitalthoreau.org/fluid-text-toc/) is bound to undergo revision over time.
 It's a fluid text, too.
 Because, what text isn't?
 The purpose of this repository is to make it possible for users to track substantive revisions to the introduction.

+The content of the introduction is provided here as plain text.
+Images are not included.